CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

    * *Holder blocking* – decide what to do with the domain's owner:
-      * ``Do not block the holder`` will not do anything with the registrant, they will be able to change any contact information or the sponsoring Registrar or to be deleted,
+      * ``Do not block the holder`` will not do anything with the registrant, they will be able to change any contact information or the sponsoring registrar or to be deleted,
       * ``Block the holder`` will apply the same blocking statuses to the registrant as the blocked domain(s) (this option can be chosen only if you're blocking all domains of this registrant at once),